bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 *I am coming with you, apparently*, he thought to himself.
 His body was still hurting from both the fight and the interrogation, but he would manage.

-As he left out through the door, he started wondering if this was better than wondering the ruins of Draconia, and constantly being chased by enemies trying to kill him with unknown motives.
+As he lumped out through the door, he started wondering if this was better than wandering the ruins of Draconia, and constantly being chased by enemies trying to kill him with unknown motives.
 Right now he was caught, but they hadn't killed him, which had to be a better somehow, but he wasn't sure.
 He wasn't exactly free to do anything.